 The Model 9L-i CO Detector uses one (1) 9-volt battery.
-The CO DETECTOR is powered by a 9V alkaline battery.
+A 9V alkaline battery powers the CO DETECTOR.
 A fresh battery should last for one year under normal operating conditions.
 This detector has a low battery monitor circuit which will cause the detector to "chirp" and the red LED to flash approximately every 30-40 seconds for a minimum of seven (7) days when the battery gets low.
 Replace the battery when this condition occurs.

 USE ONLY THE FOLLOWING 9 VOLT BATTERIES FOR CO DETECTOR REPLACEMENT.